Buying a new car

 A PCP is similar to a HP agreement.
 You pay regular instalments and do not own the car until you have made the final payment.
 The major difference is that you pay lower monthly instalments but owe more money at the end of the PCP agreement.

 You should always shop around, compare prices and make sure you know what you are agreeing to before signing a car finance contract.
 If a garage or car dealer is offering to arrange finance, they are acting as an agent (or a credit intermediary) for a finance company and will earn commission for arranging the loan.
 Agents must be authorised by the Competition and Consumer Protection Commission (CCPC).
 The CCPC keeps a register of credit intermediaries.

 Electric vehicles grant scheme

-The Sustainable Energy Authority Ireland (SEAI) offers a grant scheme for battery-powered electric vehicles (BEV) and plug-in hybrids (PHEV) meeting specific standards.
+The Sustainable Energy Authority Ireland (SEAI) has a grant scheme for people buying battery-powered electric vehicles (BEV) meeting specific standards.

 Your car dealer will apply for the grant for you, and then deduct the grant amount from the total price of your car.